zatagado/cybersickness-coaster/README.md

 | `vertigo` | string | Survey response |
 | `running time` | string | Time elapsed at the end of the latest roller coaster ride |

+The API endpoint must be added to the `Survey URL` field in the `Experiment Controller` component in `Experiment_Scene`.